Ear Infections

 Causes of Ear Infections

-- Eustachian tube dysfunction: When the Eustachian tube, which connects the middle ear to the back of the nose and throat, becomes blocked or fails to open correctly, it can lead to fluid buildup and increase the risk of developing an ear infection.
+- Eustachian tube dysfunction: When the Eustachian tube, which connects the middle ear to the back of the nose and throat (nasopharynx), becomes blocked, swollen, or fails to function correctly, it can lead to fluid buildup and increase the risk of developing an ear infection.

 - Fluid buildup: When fluid builds up in the middle ear, it can provide a breeding ground for bacteria and viruses, increasing the likelihood of developing an infection.